 The articles should be written in research article format, which is the same style as you would submit your articles to a journal.
 Specifics regarding the components of a research article will be discussed in your weekly meetings.
-In addition, the "research article" link gives a detailed explanation of what goes into a research paper.
 Here is the condensed version:

 Articles should be 6-15 pages long, single spaced including figures and references in 12 point Arial font with 1 inch margins on all sides.
 The font for figure legends can be anywhere from 9-12 point Arial font.

 Frequently Asked Question: What should I write in the results section if I don't have results?
 If you don’t have results, you should write in the results section what are two plausible outcomes and what would be the significance of these two outcomes.
 Explain your two plausible outcomes in relationship to the known literature and describe how these results would change the dogma in the field.